 Technical paper Relevance Technical paper 1: Aircraft noise To inform the study area for this assessment and assess the noise impacts on biodiversity.
-Additional assessment of project refinements was also completed based on a review of Addendum Technical paper 1: Aircraft noise.
 Technical paper 2: Air quality To inform the assessment of air quality on biodiversity.
-Technical Paper 3: Greenhouse gas emissions Assesses potential impacts relating to greenhouse gases (GHGs) and climate change and therefore biodiversity.
+Technical Paper 3: Greenhouse gas emissions Assesses potential impacts relating to greenhouse gases and climate change and therefore biodiversity.
 Technical paper 4: Hazard and risk To inform the mitigation measures for wildlife strike.
+Technical paper 5: Wildlife strike risk To inform the study area, to inform biodiversity impacts arising from wildlife strike within a 13 kilometre (km) radius of the runway and to inform the effects of aircraft noise on wildlife.

-Technical paper Relevance Technical paper 5: Wildlife strike risk To inform the study area, to inform biodiversity impacts arising from wildlife strike within a 13 kilometre (km) radius of the runway and to inform the effects of aircraft noise on wildlife.
-Technical Paper 7: Landscape and visual amenity To inform the assessment of light impacts on biodiversity.
-Technical paper 12: Human health Assesses potential impacts relating to water quality and therefore resultant impacts to biodiversity.
+Technical paper Relevance Technical Paper 7: Landscape and visual amenity To inform the assessment of light impacts on biodiversity.
+Technical paper 12: Human health Assesses potential impacts relating to water quality and therefore biodiversity.
 Technical paper 14: Greater Blue Mountains World Heritage Area To inform the description of the existing environment.
 Technical paper 8 informs the assessment of biodiversity attributes in Technical paper 14.